patilnabhi/tbotnav/README.md

 The following **hardware** is required for complete execution of project:

-1. Turtlebot 2 (with Kobuki base)
+1. TurtleBot 2 (with Kobuki base)
-2. Kinect (mounted on turtlebot)
+2. Kinect (mounted on TurtleBot)
-3. A computer with webcam and installed with ROS Indigo and Ubuntu 14.04 (mounted/connected on turtlebot)
+3. A computer with webcam and installed with ROS Indigo and Ubuntu 14.04 (mounted/connected on TurtleBot)
 4. A second computer installed with ROS Indigo and Ubuntu 14.04 for visualization (Rviz) and hand gesture API
 5. A second depth camera is *preferred* (ASUS Xtion Pro or Kinect) for hand gesture recognition; this will be connected to the second computer
-6. Printed AR codes from 2 to 5 that could be placed aywhere around turtlebot
+6. Printed AR codes from 2 to 5 that could be placed aywhere around TurtleBot

 The following **packages** need to be installed:

-1. [turtlebot packages] - SLAM packages
+1. [TurtleBot packages] - SLAM packages
 2. [rtabmap_ros] - RTAB-Map package
 3. [openni2_launch] - required if using ASUS Xtion Pro for hand gesture recognition
 4. [freenect_launch] - required for `3dsensor.launch` with turtlebot navigation